Q: What are your favorite lip colors? Share in the comments below!

 Bite Beauty Shiraz

-I have the color sheered out quite a bit (plus my cellphone cam washes out colors), but this is a very deep plummy color if not applied lightly.
+I like to wear the color sheered out a bit, as this is a very deep plummy color if not applied lightly.
 For me this is a moderately dramatic color, in person.
 On a scale of 1 (Revlon’s Creme Brule) to 10 (MAC’s Morange), Shiraz is a 6.75-7.
 This color is mildly vampy as well, so this is one of my top pics for every-day wear in fall and winter.
 This product is also slightly hydrating.
 As far as lipsticks go, it’s one of the more hydrating formulas that I’ve tried.

 Below are my absolute favorite colors to wear everyday that I think would look great on a lot of fair ladies!